arjunrao87/MMM-motivational-quotes/CONTRIBUTING.md

 # Contributing documentation

 Documentation contributions are very welcome!
-The best way to send contributions is as emails through the mailing list.
+The best way to send contributions is by reaching out to me directly and we can get a pull request going!